PRESENTS

 11:25 AM – 11:45 AM

-SGLT2 Inhibitors and Cardiorenal Metabolism: Redefining Multisystem Care – (TBD)
+SGLT2 Inhibitors and Cardiorenal Metabolism: Redefining Multisystem Care – Macauley Onuigbo, MD

 11:45 AM – 12:05 PM